alandrees/mediadoc-test/README.md

 # mediadoc-test
-This is the code for the mediadoc test application
+This is the code for the mediadoc test application.

+A live version of this code can be found here: http://mdt.alandre.es

 Installation: